alinxie/databricks-cli/examples/stack/README.rst

 Outer Fields
 ------------
 ``"name"``: REQUIRED- The name of the stack.
-Persistence of
+When the stack deployment status is persisted, it will take the name of <name>.json

 ``"resources"``: REQUIRED-  A list of stack resources.
-The specification of each resource is in the section below:
+The specification of the resource fields is in the next section.

 Resource Fields
 ---------------